Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Background

 \subsection{Forecasting Tasks in Mobility Analysis}

-Mobility forecasting is a vital component of intelligent transportation systems due to its ability to provide predictive and timely information that benefits society at large.
-Normally, mobility forecasting tasks are often categorized as a type of time series prediction problem \cite{wang2022novel2,wang2023stmlp} and deep learning techniques are the most popular approaches today.
-In order to capture the temporal relationships of the traffic flow, long short-term memory (LSTM) neural networks have been effectively applied \cite{zhao2017lstm}.
-To capture spatial correlations of different regions, another approach by Zhang et al. \cite{zhang2019short} involved representing the traffic network as a regular 2D grid and using traditional convolutional neural networks (CNNs) to forecast traffic data.
-To capture spatial-temporal patterns, graph neural networks (GNNs) are well-suited for traffic research, as road networks can be effectively represented by graph structures \cite{Chen2021ZGCNETsTZ,guo2019attention,zheng2020gman,zhang2020spatio,guo2021learning}.
-Moreover, missing data imputation can be treated as a variant of forecasting tasks since we can use existing data to predict missing values \cite{wang2023st}.
+Time series prediction is a vital component of intelligent transportation systems due to its ability to provide predictive and timely information that benefits society at large.
+Normally, mobility forecasting tasks are often categorized as a type of time series prediction problem \cite{rahman2023deep,li2024demand} and deep learning techniques are the most popular approaches today.
+In this survey, we mainly focus on four types of time series forecasting problems: traffic forecasting, human mobility forecasting, demand forecasting and missing data imputation.